manishkatyan/bbb-mp4/README.md

 ## BigBlueButton Tech Support

 Are you facing difficulties with your BigBlueButton server?

-Lean on our expertise to smoothly run your BigBlueButton server.

 Get 24×7 connected with our Tech team.
 On facing any difficulties, just message us and we’ll promptly fix it.

-Start today with a monthly subscription for $59 per BBB server.
+Start today with a monthly subscription for $40 per BBB server.
 [Learn More](https://www.webhostingzone.org) about the scope of Tech support.

 bbb-mp4 app builds on the ideas from several other projects, including: